kinnay/LDN/README.md

 * [The classes and functions in this package](https://ldn.readthedocs.io)

 ### Usage Instructions
 This package requires a Linux system with Python 3.8 or later.
+Your wireless hardware must also be able to receive and transmit action frames in monitor mode.

 Because LDN operates at the data link layer, it requires low-level access to your WLAN hardware.
 This package requires at least `CAP_NET_ADMIN` privileges.
 The easiest way to get these privileges is running your scripts as root: `sudo -E python3 script.py`.